Top 100 Recent CVEs

 Steps to mitigate:

-• Regularly monitor user activity for suspicious behavior
+• [Monitor file system activity for suspicious deletions]

 What it does: